rmojgani/RLonKorali/README.md

 - [ ] Optional CPU-GPU backend
 - [ ] Consistent model action ($`c_l^3`$ and $`c_s^2`$)
 - [ ] Options to save a list of parameters ($`\omega`$, $`\psi`$, $`\nu_e`$, $`c_{model}`$, $`\Pi`$, action list)
-- [ ] Re-organize the state model, maybe have it as a list of options:
+- [ ] Re-organize the state model, maybe have it as a list of options (accumalative):
 - [ ] Global: energy
 - [ ] Global: enstrophy
 - [ ] local: $`\nabla u`$